jbernabei/ICU_EEG_MATLAB/README.md

 # Patient Non-Specific Seizure Detection in the Intensive Care Unit

-This is the code accompanying a Spring/Summer 2019 project by Chris Painter and John Bernebei at the University of Pennsylvania's Center for Neuroengineering and Therapeutics that seeks to train a cross-patient seizure detector for use in the intensive care unit.
+This is the code accompanying a project by Chris Painter and John Bernabei at the University of Pennsylvania's Center for Neuroengineering and Therapeutics that seeks to train and validate a cross-patient seizure detector for use in the intensive care unit.
+Our cohort is comprised of 32 patients with seizures and 99 patients without seizures collected in the ICU at the Hospital of the University of Pennsylvania

 ## Workflow